clemensheithecker/pdf-duplex-scan/README.md

 # Rearrange PDF as Duplex Scan

-An app to fix the page order of a double-sided PDF scan from a scanner without duplex feature.
+An app to fix the page order of a double-sided PDF scan from a scanner without a duplex feature.

 ## Getting started